WeilianMuchen/MITx/README.md

 # edX_courses

-Hi, this is a database where I store the courses I learn on edX.
-Marjorly courses about mathematics, statistics, programming and data science.
+Hi, this is a database where I store the course materials and notes I learn on edX.
+The majority of courses about mathematics, statistics, programming and data science.